epleterte/ssh-xdg-open/README.md

 ssh-xdg-open
 ============

-tids and bits needed to enable ssh-links (ssh://) in the web browser ...or any desktop application.
+tids and bits needed to enable ssh-links (ssh://) in the web browser (Chromium, Firefox) ...or any desktop application.
 I found both tids and bits lying gently on the Internet, so thank you kindly Internets.